You don’t have to spend that much money to wish someone well.

 You can buy the best inexpensive greeting cards at Trader Joe’s for 99 cents each.
 You’ll find cards with tranquil nature scenes, funny birthday greetings or sympathy, thank you and congratulations messages.
 These cards look as good as any you’d buy for $3 to $5 at a grocery store or card shop.

 3. Dollar Tree

-At this nationwide chain, everything costs only a dollar.
-However, greeting cards are an even better deal at the price of two for a dollar.
-Or, you can go up a notch and buy pricier cards for $1 apiece.
+Even with a recent increase in prices on many items to $1.25, you can still buy Hallmark greeting cards at DollarTree for a buck apiece.
 Most of the cards are surprisingly nice.
 And the best thing of all?
 The prices listed on the back range anywhere from around $2 to $4.
-So, the recipient doesn’t have to know you only spent 50 cents.

 4. Value sections

 Nearly every grocery or drugstore has a “value section” in the greeting cards aisle.
 Those cards generally cost around $1.